refinedev/refine/documentation/docs/useStepsForm.md

 import useStepsFormExample from '@site/static/img/use-steps-form-example.gif';

-Using this hook, you can split your form contents under a [Steps Component](https://ant.design/components/steps/).
+Using this `refine`'s hook, you can split your form contents under an ant-design based [Steps](https://ant.design/components/steps/) component.

 ## Example